ljw1004/vbspec/expressions.md

 A member `M` is considered *more specific* than `N` if their signatures are different and at least one parameter type in `M` is more specific than a parameter type in `N`, and no parameter type in `N` is more specific than a parameter type in `M`.
 Given a pair of parameters `Mj` and `Nj` that matches an argument `Aj`, the type of `Mj` is considered *more specific* than the type of `Nj` if one of the following conditions is true:

-1. There exists a widening conversion from the type of `Mj` to the type `Nj`, or

-    (__Note.__ Because parameters types are being compared without regard to the actual argument in this case, the widening conversion from constant expressions to a numeric type the value fits into is not considered in this case.)
+* There exists a widening conversion from the type of `Mj` to the type `Nj`. (__Note.__ Because parameters types are being compared without regard to the actual argument in this case, the widening conversion from constant expressions to a numeric type the value fits into is not considered in this case.)

-2.  `Aj` is the literal `0`, `Mj` is a numeric type and `Nj` is an enumerated type, or

-    (__Note.__ This rule is necessary because the literal `0` widens to any enumerated type.
+* `Aj` is the literal `0`, `Mj` is a numeric type and `Nj` is an enumerated type. (__Note.__ This rule is necessary because the literal `0` widens to any enumerated type.
 Since an enumerated type widens to its underlying type, this means that overload resolution on `0` will, by default, prefer enumerated types over numeric types.
 We received a lot of feedback that this behavior was counterintuitive.)

-3.  `Mj` and `Nj` are both numeric types, and `Mj` comes earlier than `Nj` in the list `Byte`, `SByte`, `Short`, `UShort`, `Integer`, `UInteger`, `Long`, `ULong`, `Decimal`, `Single`, `Double`

-    (__Note.__ The rule about the numeric types is useful because the signed and unsigned numeric types of a particular size only have narrowing conversions between them.
+* `Mj` and `Nj` are both numeric types, and `Mj` comes earlier than `Nj` in the list `Byte`, `SByte`, `Short`, `UShort`, `Integer`, `UInteger`, `Long`, `ULong`, `Decimal`, `Single`, `Double`. (__Note.__ The rule about the numeric types is useful because the signed and unsigned numeric types of a particular size only have narrowing conversions between them.
 The above rule breaks the tie between the two types in favor of the more "natural" numeric type.
 This is particularly important when doing overload resolution on a type that widens to both the signed and unsigned numeric types of a particular size, for example, a numeric literal that fits into both.)

-4.  `Mj` and `Nj` are delegate function types and the return type of `Mj` is more specific than the return type of `Nj` If `Aj` is classified as a lambda method, and `Mj` or `Nj` is `System.Linq.Expressions.Expression(Of T)`, then the type argument of the type (assuming it is a delegate type) is substituted for the type being compared.
+* `Mj` and `Nj` are delegate function types and the return type of `Mj` is more specific than the return type of `Nj` If `Aj` is classified as a lambda method, and `Mj` or `Nj` is `System.Linq.Expressions.Expression(Of T)`, then the type argument of the type (assuming it is a delegate type) is substituted for the type being compared.

-5.  `Mj` is identical to the type of `Aj`, and `Nj` is not.

-    (__Note.__ It is interesting to note that the previous rule differs slightly from C#, in that C# requires that the delegate function types have identical parameter lists before comparing return types, while Visual Basic does not.)
+* `Mj` is identical to the type of `Aj`, and `Nj` is not. (__Note.__ It is interesting to note that the previous rule differs slightly from C#, in that C# requires that the delegate function types have identical parameter lists before comparing return types, while Visual Basic does not.)

 #### Genericity